Stay safe during wildfire season

 Only return once the area of occupancy has been declared safe to enter by the proper authorities.
 Follow these precautions when returning to a fire-damaged area:

 - Complete all safety requirements of authorities (police, fire officials).

 - If you smell rotten eggs, it is likely natural or propane gas.
 Leave the area immediately and call your gas utility, propane supplier, or 911.

 - Do not plug in or turn on any water-damaged appliance or system.
 Call licensed gas and electrical contractors to do an inspection first.

 For more information on fire alerts, please visit the Emergency Information BC website.

-Additional emergency evacuation information for homeowners, including how to locate a licensed contractor in your area is available via our Find a Contractor tool.
+Wondering how to locate a licensed contractor in your area?
+Use our Find a Contractor tool.